filipi86/Investigation/README.md

 Next step we can integrate this IoCs with our MISP using the Tags based on Threat Actors ( APT Group) or Malware Family or Associated Campains.

-# Hunting Uniper Tools
+# Hunting Organizatino Tools

 We can check with the SIEM team with we can any incident during the latest 365 days

-- Sentinel
+- Antivus

-- PaloAlto
+- FW/IPS/WAF

 - Other tools that we have.